 The high altar was the most sacred part of the church.
 It was within the choir which is where the monks stood to sing and speak during church services.
 Because this area was the most sacred it was the most desirable area for burials, including King Henry I in 1136.
+Today the area of the high altar and Henry's tomb are now occupied by the buildings of the old St James's school and the car park of the former prison.

 After eating too many river fish called lampreys, King Henry I became very ill and died a few days later.
 He died in France but was brought back to England to be buried here at Reading Abbey.
 He was buried close to the high altar.